 To decrypt your files, pay 1 BTC ~= 6.436 USD to the BitCoin address:

 How to Remove Coin Virus and Try to Restore .coin Encrypted Files

 JackPot ransomware is just a virus that has made malware researchers think it’s maybe not good quality plus its infections are not expected to be massive in number.
 They would recommend that you focus on getting rid of it yourself and attempt to bring back your files utilizing the directions we have suggested below if you have been infected by this virus, however, researchers also advise to use an advanced malware removal software for the removal process.
 Such a program will make sure to scan your computer and delete any viruses that may be currently residing in it like Coin virus likely is, plus provide protection in the future, too.

 - Guide 1: How to Remove Coin Virus from Windows.

-- Guide 2: Get rid of Coin Virus from Mac OS X.
+- Guide 2: Get rid of Coin Virus on Mac OS X.

-- Guide 3: Remove Coin Virus from Google Chrome.
+- Guide 3: Remove Coin Virus in Google Chrome.

 - Guide 4: Erase Coin Virus from Mozilla Firefox.

 - Guide 5: Uninstall Coin Virus from Microsoft Edge.